 Unfortunately, asking for help isn’t easy.

-It can be embarrassing for anyone to talk about their sexual behaviors, period.
+It can be embarrassing for any of us to talk about our sexual behaviors, period.
 And for those struggling with sexual addiction, carrying the burden of these compulsions can feel especially shameful.

 In fact, the shame and dishonesty that result from the double life most sexual addicts live can be more painful and debilitating than the behavior itself.

 But sexual addiction does NOT mean you deserve to live in the shadows.

 It just means you need help and compassion — because like with any addiction, it’s pretty much impossible to recover on your own.

 Sexual addiction rarely occurs in a vacuum.
 It’s often rooted in early attachment relationships in life, trauma, abandonment, and toxic shame.